franku1122/confmanager/README.md

 ## Features

-For more details on each feature, check the docs.

 - [x] Annotations ( special flags at the top of the file )
 - [x] Customizable comment characters ( default is `//` )
 - [x] Customizable key/value separator